Software Release

 All of your code should be committed and merged to the main branch of your Git repository.

-• Your project should be buildable from main.
+• Your project should be buildable from the main branch, either via Gradle or within an IDE.

 • Installers should be buildable from main using Gradle tasks.
-If there are manual steps required to build your project, they must be documented (and clear to the TA grading it).
+If there are manual steps required to build your project, they must be documented in grading instructions.

 • Unit tests must be included for all entities, models and view models.